 The Company completed a registered public offering on October 17, 2017, or the October Financing, which resulted in gross proceeds to the Company of \$16.2 million, before deducting underwriting discounts and commissions and other offering expenses (see Note 9 "Subsequent Event").
-As part of the October Financing, the Company issued 4,630,000 shares of common stock, Series A warrants to purchase 4,630,000 shares of common stock, at a public offering price of \$3.50 per share and accompanying warrants.
+As part of the October Financing, the Company issued 4,630,000 shares of common stock, Series A warrants to purchase 4,630,000 shares of common stock and Series B warrants to purchase 4,630,000 shares of common stock, at a public offering price of \$3.50 per share and accompanying warrants.
 The Series A warrants have an exercise price of \$3.50 per share, are immediately exercisable, and will expire on the 5-year anniversary of the date of issuance.
 The Series B warrants have an exercise price of \$3.50 per share, are immediately exercisable, and will expire on the 6-month anniversary of the date of issuance.
 Each series of warrants, if exercised by all holders in full, may result in additional gross proceeds of \$16.2 million to the Company.
 As a result of the completion of the financing, the Company has satisfied the equity financing covenant in the Term Loan Agreement (see Note 6, "Term Loan Agreement"), although it remains subject to additional covenants.